 José A. Cabranes was appointed a Judge of the United States Court of Appeals for the Second Circuit in 1994.
 At the time of his appointment, he was Chief Judge of the United States District Court for the District of Connecticut, a court to which he was appointed in 1979.
-In August 2013, he was appointed by the Chief Justice to serve also a seven-year term on the three-judge United States Foreign Intelligence Surveillance Court of Review.
+In 2013, he was appointed by Chief Justice Roberts to serve also on the three-judge United States Foreign Intelligence Surveillance Court of Review (FISCR) and, in 2018, as Presiding Judge of the FISCR.

 Judge Cabranes served as a Successor Trustee of Yale University (Fellow of the Yale Corporation) from 1987 to 1999, and he is now also an emeritus trustee of Colgate University and Columbia University.
 He has been elected a member of the American Academy of Arts and Sciences and a Fellow of the American Bar Foundation.